mmistakes/minimal-mistakes/_posts/2017-02-27-reactive-meteo-station.md

 #### Start the full stack with docker-compose

-a) Stop all running your docker containers
+a.
+Stop all running your docker containers

-b) Adpat the docker-compose file according your environment
+b.
+Adpat the docker-compose file according your environment

 ```yaml
 version: '2'